ethereum-optimism/optimism/specs/introduction.md

 ### Sequencers

 The sequencer is the primary block producer.
 There may be one sequencer **or** many using a consensus protocol.
-For 1.0.0, there is just one sequencer.
+For 1.0.0, there is just one sequencer (currently operated under the oversight of the Optimism Foundation).
 In general, specifications may use "the sequencer" to be a stand-in term for the consensus protocol operated by multiple sequencers.

 The sequencer: